Your Complete Guide For Applying Long Term Visa to Spain

 - 1 photocopy of the data page of the valid passport and all previous visas and stamps.

 - Proof of enrollment at a public or private university, school or center and the details of the course (plan de estudios) to be taken.
 You can also include your acceptance letter from the school.
 I included my letter from the TEFL school I coordinated with.
 This document should be written in Spanish.

 - Bank certificate or account passbook.

-- Medical insurance provided by an authorized insurance company in Spain.
+- Medical insurance is provided by an authorized insurance company in Spain.
 You can check this website for guidance.
 I got mine from Malayan Insurance, the cheapest one that I can find during the time I was preparing my documents.

 I did not present any plane tickets or hotel bookings during my interview.
 Nor I was asked to present credit card statements or payslips.
-Though I presented to the interviewer my itinerary, monthly plans including approximated costing like flat rent, daily food cost, etc. This states that you’re prepared for your long-term stay.
+Though I presented to the interviewer my itinerary, and monthly plans including approximated costing like flat rent, daily food costs, etc. This states that you’re prepared for your long-term stay.